xxks-kkk/shuati/docs/source/topics/backtracking.rst

 Backtracking
 ############

 - :ref:`77.rst` introduces the key idea to think about the backtracking problem.
+Same idea is also applicable to:

+  - :ref:`46.rst`